react-navigation/react-navigation.github.io/versioned_docs/version-5.x/use-linking.md

 sidebar_label: useLinking
 ---

 The `useLinking` hook lets us handle deep links in our apps.
+This is used internally by React Navigation to implement deep linking support.

-You probably want to use the [`linking` prop on `NavigationContainer`](navigation-container.md#linking) instead of using this hook directly.
+You should use the [`linking` prop on `NavigationContainer`](navigation-container.md#linking) instead of using this hook directly.
+This documentation exists for users who were already using this hook before the `linking` prop was added.

 Example: